wikknes/EntangleDE/COOKBOOK.md

 ## Contact

-For questions, issues, or contributions, please contact: [your.email@example.com]
+For questions, issues, or contributions, please contact: [vignesh.kumar@csir.res.in]